Ko Kie Cha

 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-The two-volume publication reached the public in 1211 CE and highlighted many of the health benefits of drinking Green Tea.
-In one extract it reads: “Tea is the ultimate mental and medicinal remedy and has the ability to make one’s life more full and complete”.
+The two-volume publication highlights many Green Tea benefits.
+In one extract, it read: "Tea is the ultimate mental and medicinal remedy and has the ability to make one's life more full and complete".
+Japan hasn't looked back since.

-Tasting Notes: Ko Kie Cha has aromas reminiscent of rice, although this does not translate in taste.
-Instead, this beverage has defined grassy notes with fresh, earthy undertones.
+Tasting Notes: Ko Kie Cha has delectable notes reminiscent of rice with grassy overtones and fresh, earthy undertones.

 Colour in Cup: Mustard-yellow liquor, light in tone.